gloveboxes/Raspberry-Pi-Kubernetes-Cluster/raspisetup.md

 # Auto Mount External SSD Storage

-Acknowledgments: This notes are a summary of [Attach USB storage to your Raspberry Pi](https://blog.alexellis.io/attach-usb-storage/).
-Read Alex's article for a full explaination.
+Acknowledgements: This notes are a summary of [Attach USB storage to your Raspberry Pi](https://blog.alexellis.io/attach-usb-storage/).
+Read Alex's article for a full explanation.

 ## Step 1: Unmount Storage